imthepitts/go.to/README.md

 -----------
 go.to requires jQuery and Array.reduce() ([use a shim to enable Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2FReduce#Compatibility) on older browers). jQuery is only required if using automatic binding of hash anchor click events (turned on by default).

-Features & Behavior
+Features &amp; Behavior
 -------------------
 go.to is based entirely on the assumption that it will be used to run bits of JavaScript code on a page by page basis.
 So if the user browses to `/index.htm`, go.to will only run the section of code that is mapped to that path (using `window.location.pathname`).
+This pathname is the route.

 If a hash location is specified in the URL (`window.location.hash`) as `/search.htm#advanced`, go.to will first run any code mapped to the route `/search.htm` and then it will run any code mapped to the subroute `#advanced`.
+This hash is the subroute.

 **IMPORTANT:** go.to will only run the parent route code once per page load (e.g. `/search.htm`), even if the route is explicitly called later.
 This helps to ensure event bindings within the route don't get bound multiple times.